TC-LS2/blog/frontend/README.md

 from [`src/index.js`](src/index.js).

-If you had previously enabled service workers in your production deployment and have decided that you would like to disable them for all your existing users, you can swap out the call to `serviceWorkerRegistration.register()` in [`src/index.js`](src/index.js) with a call to `serviceWorkerRegistration.unregister()`.
+If you had previously enabled service workers in your production deployment and have decided that you would value to disable them for all your existing users, you can swap out the call to `serviceWorkerRegistration.register()` in [`src/index.js`](src/index.js) with a call to `serviceWorkerRegistration.unregister()`.
 After the user visits a page that has `serviceWorkerRegistration.unregister()`,